ruisdael-observatory/disdroDL/README.md

 The software features a main script for setting up a serial connection with the Parsivel, requesting data at regular time intervals, and storing the output in a NetCDF file.

+By default, all fields listed on page 29 of the [OTT Parsivel2 official documentation](https://www.ott.com/download/operating-instructions-present-weather-sensor-ott-parsivel2-with-screen-heating-1/) are requested, except for field 61 (List of all particles detected).
+The NetCDF files are self-descriptive, and include metadata information about dimensions, variables names and units.

 **Data Logging Script for OTT Parsivel2 Disdrometer** Produces daily netCDF

 * Main script: [main.py](main.py)